-Hiking Lake Matheson
+Hiking Lake Matheson, New Zealand

 The giant bed in the hostel welcomed me with loving arms.
 My desire to lay around was very, very high.
 I thought about walking all the way out to Lake Matheson, but with the previous day’s soaking excursion still in mind, I wussed out and paid an old man a few dollars to drive me there and back.

 I was pretty psyched.
 I’d googled good things about the lake.
 It was supposed to be super scenic with lovely mountain views and reflections.
 I could get down with that, even if it wasn’t as cool as glacier trekking.
 The old man dropped me off at the Lake Matheson Café after I let him know what time I expected to be finished.

 Breakfast was hours and hours ago so I popped inside the cool, modern building for some lunch.
 (Side note: the Lake Matheson Café was probably my most favorite place to eat in Fox Glacier.

-After lunch, I headed out onto the trail, ready to hang out with some mountains, even if it was just from afar.
+After lunch, I headed out onto the Lake Matheson trail, ready to hang out with some mountains, even if it was just from afar.
 I was wrong, so very, very wrong.
 Not really sure what I was thinking?
 The sky was still very overcast.
 Heavy fog swirled around the lake and fields.

 The forest was incredibly lush and green from all the rain.
 Everywhere I looked, there were trickles of water, little streams; it was a magical enchanted forest.
-The 2.6km trail loops leisurely along the lake and is paved the entire way.
+The 2.6km trail loops leisurely along Lake Matheson and is paved the entire way.